Fatima Khatun: Reign of Güyük

 In 1246, Töregene's son Güyük Khan came to power, and Töregene resigned from the regency.
 Despite Töregene's role in ensuring Güyük's election as Khagan, the two had a poor relationship.
-Güyük's brother Koden accused Fatima of using witchcraft to damage his health.
-When Koden died a few months later, Güyük insisted that his mother hand Fatima over for execution.
-Töregene refused and threatened that she would commit suicide to spite Güyük.
+Güyük wished to remove his mother's power from the court, which meant targeting her advisors.
+Dealing with Fatima was considered the utmost priority for Guyuk, even above dealing with Temüge, the youngest brother of Genghis Khan, who had recently attempted a coup.